MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/access-teams-context.md

 ## Handle theme change

 > [!IMPORTANT]
-> Teams supports light theme as the default theme for apps in Teams meetings.
+> Teams supports default (light), dark, and contrast themes for apps in Teams meetings.
+The `app.theme` property returns the light theme as default.

 You can register your app to be informed if the theme changes by calling `microsoftTeams.app.registerOnThemeChangeHandler(function(theme) { /* ... */ })`.